matthewogtong/js-algos-and-ds-masterclass/Content/BigO/objectives.md

     * Most primitives (booleans, numbers, undefined, null) are constant space
     * Strings require O(n) space (where n is the string length)
     * Reference types are generally O(n), where n is the length (for arrays) or the number of keys (for objects)

-#### Evaluate the time complexity and space complexity of different alogorithms using Big O Notation